Historical Context of the Bible

 7. Trust God’s promise to give you peace, as you pray for your anxiety from Philippians 4:6-7.

-“And the peace of God, which surpasses all understanding, will guard your hearts and your minds in Christ Jesus.”
-(Philippians 4:4-7, ESV)
+“And the peace of God, which transcends all understanding, will guard your hearts and your minds in Christ Jesus.” (v.
+7)

 “Have no care, but much prayer.
 Prayer is the cure for care.
 If you are in trouble, ‘Let your requests be made known,’ not to your neighbors, but ‘to God.’” ~Charles Spurgeon {6}